abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 ![Internal diagram](pullback_part_internal_recruit.svg)

-The limit to a diagram, as we said, is an object for which is connected to the three objects in it.
+The limit to a diagram, as we said, is an object for which is connected to the three objects in it in a way that forms a commuting diagram.

 ![External diagram of a pullback](pullback_external_extra_morphism.svg)